 I found a nice and very inexpensive hotel ideal for backpackers on a low budget.
 The hotel's name is SMM Cottage (no cottages there just a hotel building with a strange name).

 I booked a room by e-mail.
 The answer came very soon.

 Prices.
 I paid 400 rupees for a single room with its own bathroom (hot water).
-There are a bit cheaper ones with a common bathroom as I learnt from other travelers stayed there.
+There are a bit cheaper ones with a common bathroom as I learned from other travelers stayed there.
 And what is interesting, it was January 11 (2016), absolutely high season!

 The room was tiny as well as its bathroom was but I had a window there so I had fresh air to breathe all the time.
-I feel being cold quite easily so I was nervoius about blankets (even though I had a sleeping bag).
+I feel being cold quite easily so I was nervous about blankets (even though I had a sleeping bag).
 So in the SMM Cottage, I was safe - the blanket was thick, heavy and very warm (a bit smelly but not so much).

 The staff was professional and reservedly friendly.
 I felt they liked the job.
-They tried to sell me some tours once and, after I said 'I am not interested in such things', they forgot about this business for ever.
+They tried to sell me some tours once and, after I said 'I am not interested in such things', they forgot about this business forever.
 At the same time, they shared information on governmental buses and anything...
 So I liked them!